Montmorency - Briar Hill

 Montmorency - Briar Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Montmorency - Briar Hill, as per the latest Census, 84.2% of dwellings were houses while 15.8% comprised semi-detached homes, apartments, and other types.
-This compares to Melbourne metro's 76.0% houses and 24.0% other dwellings.
-Home ownership in Montmorency - Briar Hill stood at 41.1%, with mortgaged dwellings at 41.3% and rented ones at 17.6%.
-The median monthly mortgage repayment was $2,167, aligning with Melbourne metro's average, while the median weekly rent was $415, compared to Melbourne metro's $399.
-Nationally, Montmorency - Briar Hill's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Montmorency - Briar Hill, as evaluated at the latest Census held on 28 August 2016, comprised 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 76.0% houses and 24.0% other dwellings.
+Home ownership in Montmorency - Briar Hill stood at 41.1%, with mortgaged dwellings at 41.3% and rented dwellings at 17.6%.
+The median monthly mortgage repayment in the area was $2,167, aligning with Melbourne metro's average, while the median weekly rent figure was $415, compared to Melbourne metro's $399.
+Nationally, Montmorency - Briar Hill's mortgage repayments were higher than the Australian average of $1,863, recorded as of 2017, and rents were substantially above the national figure of $375 for the same period.

 Frequently Asked Questions - Housing